paralax/ColossalOpera/intermediate/syllablizer.md

 For this challenge your program should take English language words and count the number of syllables in them.

+If you have ever wished to automatically create poetry like a haiku, this is one of the components you'll need.

 # Input Description

 You'll be given a series of English language words.